fredldotme/git-confined-snap/README.md

 # git-confined

+This repository has been replaced by git-scm: https://github.com/fredldotme/git-scm-snap

+## Old README

 Git for Snap-supporting environments like Ubuntu Core and Ubuntu Touch

 - Includes everything regular git supports as per upstreams preference